johbenrivcar/zr_Timers/ReadMe.md

 This project provides and implementation of timer objects for use in MS-Excel macro-enabled spreadsheets.

+Timer objects emit events timed at intervals specified by the user.
+These timed events can be monitored by functions written in Worksheet and Class modules.
+Any number of different timers firing at different intervals can be created.

-All implementation is in vba, all source code is included
+All implementation is in vba, all source code is included.
+Implementation of the timer uses Application.OnTime at the core to provide the event generation, but setting and resetting Application.OnTime is handled implicitly and is hidden from the application programmer.

-## Overview

-* ZR source modules (.bas and .cls) must be included in the application Excel spreadsheet, or in a separate Excel spreadsheet whose project is referenced from the application sheet (a suitable spreadsheet is included in the project with latest versions of the source modules)
-* Timers are vba objects which are configured at run time to fire events at intervals defined by the user, or as a result of user actions.
-Events are processed by application event handlers which attach to the timer through **WithEvents** syntax.
+##### Why use ZR_Timers?

+* Excel's in-built Application.OnTime function is limited to executing a single function defined in a vba Module or a Worksheet.
+It is unable to execute a function within an instance of a class defined in an Excel Class Module.
+* Writing code to handle setting and resetting timers, and handling timer expiry is complex and prone to problems.
+Timer handling functions must be referred to by name passed as a string, so are not subject to syntax checking.
+* Events emitted by ZR Timer objects can be monitored in any workbook or class module.
+Events use the vba **WithEvents** syntax which ensures compile-time validation.
+Multiple handlers can be defined for events emitted by a single Timer object.
+* ZR Timer implements event queue management which means efficient event generation, regardless of how many Timer objects are created.
+This reduces overhead and ensures orderly execution of event handling functions.

-#### Summary of features
+## Summary of features

 * Timers are created as vba objects.
 Events are handled by using **WithEvents** syntax.
 * Timers may fire **Tick events** at a regular inteval >= 1 second.